euxefkarl/S-ClassBlob/README.md

 Devlog 1.3 8/24/25

--implemented collision detection
+- implemented collision detection
--fixed infinite movement bug
+- fixed infinite movement bug

+Devlog 1.4.1 8/26/25

+- implemented player interactable objects
+- - no functionality as of now, only spawning and placement